MayurBhosle/Library-app/README.md

 # Library-app
-This Python Django and PostgreSQL powered library app allows you to easily search local database.
+This is a Python Django and PostgreSQL powered library app which allows you to easily search local Library database.